Sumika Polymer Compounds Group Statement against Modern Slavery and Human Trafficking

 1. About the Statement

-Sumika Polymer Compounds (Europe) Ltd (“SPCEU”) and its subsidiaries Sumika Polymer Compounds (UK) Ltd (“SPCUK”), Sumika Polymer Compounds (France) S.A. (“SPCF”), Sumika Polymer Compounds (India) Pvt Ltd (“SPCI”), Sumika Polymer Compounds Turkey Plastik Sanayi ve Ticaret A.S. and Almen Plastik A.S (“SPCT”) (together, the “SPCEU Group”)are fully committed to promoting human rights and preventing acts of modern slavery and human trafficking from occurring within its business and supply chain, and imposes the same high standards on its suppliers.
-This annual statement is made as part of its public commitment to promote human rights and pursuant to s54 of the UK Modern Slavery Act 2015 and the U.S. California Transparency in Supply Chains Act of 2010, and with consideration for the requirements of other laws and regulations in relation to modern slavery, human trafficking, forced labour, child labour and respect for human rights.
-This statement is made for the financial year commencing 1 April 2019 and ending 31 March 2020.
+Sumika Polymer Compounds (Europe) Ltd (“SPCEU”, “we”, “our”) and its subsidiaries (together, the “SPCEU Group”), Sumika Polymer Compounds (UK) Ltd (“SPCUK”), Sumika Polymer Compounds (France) S.A. (“SPCFR”), Sumika Polymer Compounds (India) Pvt Ltd (“SPCI”), Sumika Polymer Compounds Poland Sp.z o.o. (“SPCPL”), Sumika Polymer Compounds Turkey Plastik Sanayi ve Ticaret A.S. and Almen Plastik A.S (together, “SPCTR”), are fully committed to promoting human rights and preventing acts of modern slavery and human trafficking from occurring within its business and supply chain, and imposes the same high standards on its suppliers.
+This annual statement is made as part of its public commitment to promote human rights and pursuant to s54 of the UK Modern Slavery Act 2015 and the U.S. California Transparency in Supply Chains Act of 2010.
+This statement is made for the financial year commencing 1 April 2022 and ending 31 March 2023 (“FY22”).

 2. Our Business